digipolisantwerp/chatbot_widget_angular/CONTRIBUTING.md

 ### Publishing

+> Only the ACPaaS UI team publishes new packages.
+[Contact us](https://acpaas-ui.digipolis.be/contact) if you need a new release published.

 Follow these steps to publish a new version of the package.
 You must have a Digipolis account with access to Nexus.